 Be careful with your pet's Halloween costume

-If you're going to dress up your pet, make sure none of the Halloween costume materials constrict your dog or cat's ability to see, breathe or move.
+If you're going to dress up your pet, make sure none of the Halloween costume materials constrict your pet's ability to see, breathe or move.
 Also, make sure the material doesn't irritate them, and remember to heed your pet's body language.
 Many pets don't mind being dressed up in a Halloween costume, but if they do, their body language will tell you.
 Remove the costume if your pet shows signs of distress like excessive panting, pacing, clawing at the costume or refusal to move.

 Cut down on your pets 'trick-or-treat' time

 Taking your dog out while you and the kids go trick-or-treating sounds like fun, but the added stress of more people and noise than usual may cause your pet to act out.
 If you do take them with you, keep your dog on a short leash and keep the walk short.
-The Humane Society recommends leaving them at home altogether.

 Make sure your pet is ID'd

 If you do take your dog with you while trick-or-treating, make sure he or she has a tag with your contact details on it.